Celdama/boxes-challenge/README.md

      *    as an empty square (black border, transparent bg color)
      *    (Don't worry about using the "on" property yet) */

+    // Challenge: use a ternary to determine the backgroundColor.
+    // If darkMode is true, set it to dark
+    // If darkMode is false, set it to light